-- where the stated minimum mark is 40%, a mark of 40-49% will be automatically compensated providing that overall your average mark (including the failed assessment(s)) is ≥50%: a mark of <40% will require the assessment to be retaken (subject to the limitations outlined in Section 4)2; - where the stated minimum mark is 50%, a mark of <50% will require the assessment to be re-taken (subject to the limitations outlined in Section 4). - The marks of a re-take (or re-submission) of an assessment will be capped at 50%.
-Providing the minimum mark is met, re-take marks within the range of 40-49% will be automatically compensated providing that overall your average mark (including the failed assessment(s)) is ≥50%; - Any re-take assessment will be of the same assessment type as the original failed assessment and be either: - o a new (and different) examination; or - a new (and different) piece of submitted work; - a revision of the work submitted originally. - A first instance of a failure to submit or attend an assessment would be permitted a further opportunity to submit or attend, but the marks obtained will be capped at 50%.
+- A mark of ≥50% is required to pass the assessment, however: - o the stated minimum mark for each individual assessment must be attained (this is normally 40% but in some cases will be clearly stated as 50%);3 - where the stated minimum mark is 40%, a mark of 40-49% will be automatically compensated providing that overall your average mark (including the failed assessment(s)) is ≥50%: a mark of <40% will require the assessment to be retaken (subject to the limitations outlined in Section 4)4; - where the stated minimum mark is 50%, a mark of <50% will require the assessment to be re-taken (subject to the limitations outlined in Section 4). - The marks of a re-take (or re-submission) of an assessment will be capped at 50%.
+Providing the minimum mark is met, re-take marks within the range of 40-49% will be automatically compensated providing that overall your average mark (including the failed assessment(s)) is ≥50%; - Any re-take assessment will be of the same assessment type as the original failed assessment and be either: - a new (and different) examination; or - a new (and different) piece of submitted work; - a revision of the work submitted originally. - A first instance of a failure to submit or attend an assessment would be permitted a further opportunity to submit or attend, but the marks obtained will be capped at 50%.
 Further instances of failure to attend or submit across the course would not entitle you to any further assessment opportunities and would normally mean that you would not gain the credits and therefore would fail the award. - Failure to attain the minimum mark or failure to submit on the second attempt would normally mean that you would fail the module and the intended award.